Red Hen Lab - GSoC 2023 Ideas

 Tips for working with your mentors

-Note that your project must be implemented inside a Singularity container (see instructions).
+Note that your project will probably need to be implemented inside a Singularity container (see instructions).
 This makes it portable between Red Hen's high-performance computing clusters.
 Red Hen has no interest in toy, proof-of-concept systems that run on your laptop or in your user account on a server.
 Red Hen is dedicated exclusively to pipelines and applications that run on servers anywhere and are portable.
-Please study Guidelines for Red Hen Developers, and master the section on building Singularity containers.
+Please study Guidelines for Red Hen Developers, including the section on building Singularity containers.
 You are required to maintain a github account and a blog.

 In almost all cases, you will do your work on CWRU HPC, although of course you might first develop code on your device and then transfer it to CWRU HPC.
 On CWRU HPC, do not try to sudo; do not try to install software.
 Check for installed software on CWRU HPC using the command

 On CWRU HPC, do not install software into your user account; instead, if it is not already installed on CWRU HPC, install it inside a Singularity container so that it is portable.
 Red Hen expects that Singularity will be used in most cases.
 Why Singularity?
 Here are 4 answers; note especially #2 and #4: